Oklahoma executes the man who killed a woman 20 years ago in a home invasion and robbery

 McALESTER, Okla.
-(AP) — Oklahoma executed a man on Thursday for fatally shooting a woman during a home invasion and robbery 20 years ago.
+(AP) — An Oklahoma man who fatally shot a woman during a home invasion and robbery 20 years ago apologized to the victim's family before he was executed Thursday, remorse a woman wounded in the attack said was sincere but came too late.

 Wendell Grissom, 56, was declared dead by lethal injection at the Oklahoma State Penitentiary in McAlester at 10:13 a.m.
 It was Oklahoma’s first execution of 2025.

+“It took him a total of 13 minutes to die, and it took him a total of two minutes to kill my best friend,” said Dreu Kopf, who was shot multiple times by Grissom but managed to flee the home.

-Grissom and a co-defendant, Jessie Floyd Johns, were convicted of killing of Amber Matthews, 23, and wounding her friend, Dreu Kopf, at Kopf’s Blaine County residence.
+Grissom and a co-defendant, Jessie Floyd Johns, were convicted of killing of Amber Matthews, 23, and wounding Kopf at Kopf’s Blaine County residence.
 Johns was sentenced to life in prison without parole.

-“I apologize to all of you that I've hurt,” Grissom said while strapped to the gurney, an IV line affixed to his right arm.
+“I apologize to all of you that I've hurt,” Grissom, bearded and wearing a grey prison uniform, said while strapped to the gurney, an IV line affixed to his left arm.
 “I regret so much that I've put that hatred in your heart for me.”

+Grissom said he was under the influence of drugs and alcohol at the time of the killing and asked the victims' family to forgive him.

+“I pray that you all can forgive me,” he said.
+“Not for my sake.
+For your sake.”

 A minister prayed at Grissom's feet as the lethal drugs began to flow.
 He exhaled forcefully several times and could be heard snoring when a doctor entered the execution chamber and declared him unconscious about five minutes later.
 He appeared to stop breathing at 10:09 a.m. and the color started to drain from his face.

-Note: This story has been corrected to show the IV was affixed to Grissom's left arm, not his right arm.